Wilkinson Microwave Anisotropy Probe DR4

 Pixel noise in units of mK may be evaluated from Nobs with the expression σ = σ0 / sqrt(Nobs) where

-Foreground reduced maps have been produced by removing a foreground model from the 'unreduced' maps using the Foreground Template Model discussed in Bennett, et.al., 2013.
-The cleaning algorithm for Stokes I was updated for the nine-year data release.
-The Stokes I cleaning algorithm for previous releases is described in Hinshaw, et.al, 2007.
-The Stokes Q and U cleaning algorithm is described in Bennett, et.al., 2013 and Page, et.al, 2007; it hasn't changed significantly for the nine-year relase.
+Foreground reduced maps have been produced by removing a foreground model from the 'unreduced' maps using the Foreground Template Model discussed in Hinshaw, et.al., 2006 and Page, et.al, 2006; see those papers for details.
 Briefly, synchrotron, free-free, and dust emission templates were modeled and then subtracted from the single year 'unreduced' maps.
 The goal was to produce a set of maps with the foreground removed while retaining WMAP's noise characteristics.

-As with the 'unreduced' maps, full nine year maps were produced by performing a weighted, pixel-by-pixel, mean of the nine single year maps; the Nobs measurement was used to weight this mean.
-The Nobs measurements were added together to produce the final, nine year, Nobs measurement.
+As with the 'unreduced' maps, full seven year maps were produced by performing a weighted, pixel-by-pixel, mean of the seven single year maps; the Nobs measurement was used to weight this mean.
+The Nobs measurements were added together to produce the final, seven year, Nobs measurement.

 The same foreground template model was used to produce foreground reduced high resolution (res 10) V and W maps.